ianwal/PokemonCardBot/README.md

 npm ci
 ```

-3. Create `config.json` in this directory and add your Discord bot keys from their developer portal
+3. Create `config.json` in this directory and add your Discord bot keys from your developer portal

 `config.json`
 ```json